Cain Art Gallery

 • Damaged crates will remain unopened pending notification to the artist.

-• Work unclaimed by sender at the return address on the crate is not the responsibility of Del Mar College.
+• Del Mar College is not responsible for work unclaimed by the sender at the return address on the crate.

 AGREEMENT AND COPYRIGHT

-Acceptance to the 58th Annual National Drawing and Small Sculpture Show is an agreement by the artist to all terms outlined in this "Call for Entries."
-Permission is granted to photograph and reproduce artwork for the catalog, other print or electronic media; future show promotions; education; and publicity.
+Acceptance to the 59th CAIN National Show is an agreement by the artist to all terms outlined in this "Call for Entries."
+Permission is granted to photograph and reproduce artwork for the catalog, other print or electronic media, future show promotions, education, and publicity.

 AWARDS